grafana/grafana/docs/sources/alerting/meta-monitoring/_index.md

 This metric is a counter that shows you the number of failed peer connection attempts.
 In most cases you will want to use the `rate` function to understand how often reconnections fail as this may be indicative of an issue or instability in your network.

-> These metrics are not available in Grafana Cloud as it uses a different high availability strategy than on-premise Alertmanagers.
+> These metrics are not available in Grafana Cloud as it uses a different high availability strategy than on-premises Alertmanagers.

 <!---
 #### cortex_prometheus_rule_group_last_evaluation_timestamp_seconds